 Rotting flesh, poison, folklore, evil smells and funny plant forms

-Pumpkins (or swedes/turnips if you’re a UK traditionalist) are the plants we usually associate with Halloween – mainly because of the convenience of their harvest time, autumn colouring and willingness to be carved into lanterns.
+Pumpkins (or swedes/turnips if you’re a UK traditionalist) are the plants we usually associate with Halloween – mainly because of their convenient harvest time, autumn colouring and willingness to be carved into lanterns.

 However, what about the plants that reflect the darker undertones of All Hallow’s Eve and the time of year we are supposed to be closest to the spirit world – and therefore the dead?